On the dimension of the Fomin-Kirillov algebra and related algebras: toc 0 Introduction

 \subsection{Organization}

 In Section~\ref{sec:coxeter}-\ref{sec:nilcoxeter}, we setup common terminology and notation which will be used from thereon.
-In Section~\ref{sec:inversion}--\ref{sec:integrals}, we deepen some aspects of the braided differential calculus developed in \cite{bazlov1,liu}.
-Section~\ref{sec:invariance}-\ref{sec:coproduct} are not strictly necessary to be read to understand the proof of Theorem~\ref{thm:main-intro}, but they serve as a good illustration of the principle of commutativity explained in the paragraph \textit{\enquote{Intuition of the paper}}.
-Section~\ref{sec:reduction}--\ref{sec:hypo} finally contain the proof of Theorem~\ref{thm:main-intro}.
+In Section~\ref{sec:inversion}--\ref{sec:invariance}, we deepen some aspects of the braided differential calculus developed in \cite{bazlov1,liu}, in particular with a view towards integrals in braided Hopf algebras and commutativity relations and invariance properties under the assumption of their existence.
+Section~\ref{sec:motiv}-\ref{sec:coproduct} are not strictly necessary to be read to understand the proof of Theorem~\ref{thm:inf_Bm-intro}, but they serve as a good illustration of the principle of commutativity explained in the paragraph \textit{\enquote{Intuition of the paper}} and, in particular, Section~\ref{sec:motiv} motivates the integral structure which must be observed in the finite dimensional case as mentioned in the paragraph \enquote{\textit{Strategy of the proof of Theorem~\ref{thm:inf_Bm-intro}}}.
+Section~\ref{sec:reduction}--\ref{sec:consequences} finally contain the proof of Theorem~\ref{thm:inf_Bm-intro}.
 While we work mostly in the generality of $\EuScript{B}_W$ as explained in the paragraph \textit{\enquote{Setup of the paper}}, it should be noted that some of our results, in particular Theorem~\ref{thm:concrete}, work even in greater generality, i.e.\ for Nichols algebras associated to more general Yetter-Drinfeld modules.
 We point out the details concerning these generalizations in Subsection~\ref{subsec:general}.